Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Superpolynomial Bounded Pfaffian GNNs: Impossibility

-\end{itemize} A few comments are in order.
+with the following properties: \begin{itemize} \item[i)] $v_t \in \R^{d_t}$ is constant with respect to $x$, $k$ and $m$. \item[ii)] Each coordinate of $g_t$ and $h_t $ are bounded Pfaffian functions of $k$ that depend only on the combination and aggregation functions and the iteration $t$. \item[iii)] Each coordinate of the functions $\nu_{t}, \eta_{t}, \epsilon_{t}, \epsilon^{1}_{t}, \nu^{1}_{t}$ are in $S_{3}$. \end{itemize} A few comments are in order.
 Recall that $S_3$ is the set of functions $\R^{3}\rightarrow \R$ such that, for any fixed first argument, the function of the second and third argument tend (collectively) \emph{superpolynomially} to $0$ with respect to the third argument.
 This asymptotic behavior will arise from our assumptions made on the Pfaffian activation functions, and will be used in our inductive argument.
 One immediate corollary is that we can decompose the signal at the root vertex into a main component $v_t$ and an error term that tends to $0$ when the order of the trees to $+\infty$.
 The main signal $v_t$ will depend \emph{only} on the number of iterations, not on $x$, $m$ or $k$.
 In the other vertices, the main component will only be a function of $k$.
-This will prove for instance, that the the two outputs of the GNN on the pair $T([0,k,m], T[1,k,m])_{(k,m)\in \N^{2}}$ converge to the same limit, when $k$ and $m$ tend to $+\infty$.
-However, fo every $k>0$ and $m>0$, $T[0,k,m]$ and $T[1,k,m]$ have distinct output at the root for the following query:
+This will prove for instance, that the the two outputs of the GNN on the pair $(T[0,k,m], T[1,k,m])_{(k,m)\in \N^{2}}$ converge to the same limit, when $k$ and $m$ tend to $+\infty$.
+However, for every $k,m>0$, $T[0,k,m]$ and $T[1,k,m]$ have distinct output at the root for the following query:

-expressing that vertex $v$'s neighbors have degree at least $2$.
-Clearly, $Q$ is a GC2 query fo depth $4$.
+expressing that the vertex $v$'s neighbors have degree at least $2$.
+Note that GC2 can emulate other Boolean connectives (here $\rightarrow$) combining the ones it has, although it cannot use them directly.
+Clearly, $Q$ is a GC2 query of fixed depth 4.
 We can easily generalize to any GC2 query for which the root vertex of both trees have different output.
 In conclusion, the uniform expressivity of GNNs with superpolynomial bounded activation functions is weaker than those of the ReLUs.